System Design Space

 Good fit

-• High-load transactional services requiring strong consistency and auto-sharding.
+• High-load transactional services that need strong consistency and automatic sharding.

-• Systems with continuous growth where shared-nothing horizontal scale is required.
+• Systems with continuous data and traffic growth where shared-nothing horizontal scale matters.

-• Use cases that need both OLTP tables and nearby analytical processing on column tables.
+• Use cases that need OLTP tables plus nearby analytics on column tables.

 • Teams ready to invest in key design and distributed SQL operational discipline.